-- PSYC 6XXX Ethics and Professional Issues (3 hours) - PSYC 7000 Master's Research (4 hours min) - PSYC 7300 Master's Thesis Research (3 hours min)
+- PSYC 6XXX Ethics and Professional Issues (3 hours) OR an 8000-level PSYC course - \PSYC 7000 Master's Research (4 hours min) - \PSYC 7300 Master's Thesis Research (3 hours min)

-All incoming students, except those admitted with a Master's degree including a thesis, must take four credit hours total, two per semester, of PSYC 7000M during their first two semesters in residence.
+\All incoming students, except those admitted with a Master's degree including a thesis, must take four credit hours total, two per semester, of PSYC 7000M during their first two semesters in residence.
 The purpose will be to prepare the student for thesis research.
 Then students must enroll in three credit hours of PSYC 7300 after proposing the master's thesis.
-In addition to these courses, all entering students are required to take GRSC 7770 for one-hour credit.
+In addition to these courses, all entering students are required to take GRSC 7770 for two credit hours.
 This credit, however, does not apply to the total number of credits taken when submitting your Masters program of study to the graduate school.